BernardQuatermass/exim-wiki/EximRelease.md

     sign the tag with your exim PGP id - ie `git tag -u you@exim.org` for the tarball to be built correctly.
     + For an RC: `git tag -s -m "Exim 4.${maj} RC${rc}" exim-4.${maj}-RC${rc}`
--   Ensure git tree (with tags) is pushed to central repo: `git push --follow-tags`
 -   Build documentation and packages:-
     -   ensure `exim-website` is checked out to a known location, ideally into the same directory where `exim` is located.